 2001 Led by Cristyne Lategano Nicholas, the NYC Tourism Chief, and Tim Zagat, president of the famous Zagat surveys of restaurants, New York City business leaders rally at the Eugene O'Neill Theatre to express support for the theatre industry in the wake of the 9/11 terrorist attacks, and to urge theatre fans to continue buying tickets.

 2002 Nunsense, the Off-Broadway novelty musical about a convent full of wacky nuns, spawns its fourth sequel: Meshuggah-Nuns, an entirely new show "with a touch of Yiddish," at the Fireside Theatre in Minneapolis.
-Previous entries in the series: Nunsense, Nunsense II, Sister Amnesia's Country Western Nunsense Jamboree and Nuncrackers (the Christmas themed show), and not counting Nunsense A-Men, the original show, but with an all-male cast.
+Previous entries in the series: Nunsense, Nunsense II, Sister Amnesia's Country Western Nunsense Jamboree, and Nuncrackers (the Christmas themed show), not counting Nunsense A-Men, the original show, but with an all-male cast.

 Today's Birthdays: Malcolm Duncan 1881.
 Ernest Truex 1889.
 Frances Farmer 1913.
 Rosemary Harris 1927.
 David McCallum 1933.
 Jeremy Irons 1948.
 Twiggy 1949.
 Rex Smith 1956.
+Sanaa Lathan 1971.
 Stephanie J. Block 1972.
 Ramin Karimloo 1978.

 Watch highlights from the 2012 world premiere of Allegiance: